velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 Taya nods, smiling. *Yes.* Her lips don't move; I hear the word like it's almost one of my own thoughts. *Look this way.*

 I turn to see a spacecraft, silhouetted against Ümêtan and the sun she orbits, unlike any I've ever seen.
 Her body is curved, elegant, flowing like water, more like a sculpture than a machine.
-We draw nearer, floating through space, strips along her hull lighting up a deep, radiant purple.
+We draw nearer, floating through space, strips along her hull illuminating with a nebular refulgence.

 "This ship is mine," Taya continues aloud.
 "Her name is *Mvithraya* and she is my home among the stars.
-I have travelled alone for so long, and it would make me so happy to take you with me when the day comes that I tire of this place.
+I have travelled alone for so long, and it would please me to take you with me when the day comes that I tire of this place.
 You want a home, Honor?
 I can give you one.
 I can share mine with you.
 I can look after you, feed you, protect you.
 You will never be alone again.
 Nobody will ever have the power to hurt you again, and pain will have no hold on you. *Come with me."* Excitement is building in her voice, and I feel the euphoria rising in my body again, spreading through my chest, making me shiver with pleasure.
 I can *feel* her mind now, enveloping mine, gently steering my thoughts.
 "Let me show you the stars, Honor."

 I want to close my eyes, give into the bliss, melt in her arms as she caresses me with her hands and with her thoughts.
 "I..."
 I whisper, and stop, take a deep breath, shake my head slowly.
 This can't be real.
 I'm dreaming.
 Any minute now I'm going to wake up, back on that cot on the *Bountiful Steed,* Owl yelling at me to get dressed.
 This isn't possible--